stb-tester/stbt-rig/README.md

 ## Python API Goals

 * Portability - The library and command line client are intended to be portable to any Python version
 * Ease of deployment - it should be possible to `pip install` this or to just copy-and-paste it into other repos for reuse
     * All the code should appear in a single stbt_rig.py should be a single file.
     * It's distributed under the liberal MIT licence to remove any barriers to entry
     * It should have as few required dependencies as possible.
-Currently it only requires `requests`, `enum` and a `git` installation.
+Currently it only requires `requests`, `enum` and a `git` installation, with an optional dependency on `keyring` for persisting the auth token.
 * Completeness - The whole of the stb-tester HTTP REST API should be exposed
 * Transparency - The Python API is intended to roughly have a 1 to 1 correspondence with the REST API
 * Robustness - The library should help with mitigate common network problems
     * Should include retries for HTTP failures